pdv/fugue.old2/README.md

   (-> synth effects play!))
 ```

 2. Fugue uses `core.async` for midi.
 Channels are a natural way to model a midi signal, which is an asynchronous data stream.
 This makes Fugue especially suited for live performance using midi controllers, interfacing with the Web MIDI API.
+Midi effects can be defined as transducers, and operate on "sheet music" or live performance.

 ```clojure
 (defn harp [midi-in]